studersi/test-4/tutorial-4/README.md

 _Let's Encrypt_ creates the certificates for a period of 90 days per default.
 This means we will have to perform the manual call as outlined above every three months.
 This can be automated, though.
 As the `getssl` process needs to access the certificate key, the process has to operate as the `root` user.
 Additionally, the certificate authority _Let's Encrypt_ has to be called via the internet.
 As a matter of fact, this means that we have to tell `root` to access the internet.
 This is not without risks and has to be considered carefully.

-The script `getssl` offers the feature, to make this call from a different host than the webserver; typically an administration host.
+The script `getssl` offers a feature, to make this call from a different host than the webserver; typically an administration host.
 This will only work if the certificate key is being stored on multiple servers.
-Another inherent risk.
+That's another risk.

 It is important to weigh the various risks and to come to a conclusion for the specific case.
 If you have defined a good solution, then you can automate the process by performing the following edits in the configuration of `getssl`: